erikmhauck/filescout/README.md

 `scanPath1` is just an example, you can name it whatever makes the most sense to you.
 The required format is like this: `{pathToScan}:/scan/{volumeName}`

-In other words, anything that you attach to `/scan/` will be indexed recursively and full-text-searchable.
+In other words, anything that you attach to `/scan/` will be indexed recursively.

 ### Schedules